HackRoboy/Connect4/README.md

-# tictactoe
+# connect4

-This project aims at letting the user play tic-tac-toe agains Roboy in Virtual Reality.
+This project aims at letting the user play connect4 agains Roboy.